 The whole process becomes meditative after awhile.
 But I need to make sure I have everything I need with me so I don't break the flow.
 As such, I've devised a cute little couture kit for myself.

-everything needed is in this Grab'nGo when I want to sew
+everything needed is in this Grab'nGo when I want to sew on-the-go.

 There are other fancy couture sewing tools I use, too, but they stay in the sewing area so I know where they are.